Workers' Rights

 • getting paid the right amount, on time;

-• usually, earning sick days and, if you have earned sick days, being able to use them when you are sick;
+• usually, earning sick days and, being able to use them when you are sick;

 • getting the accommodations you need when you are injured, disabled, or pregnant, or when you are a domestic violence victim and need time off for court;